Problems With Patents: Everything You Need to Know

 In the meantime, inventors must be diligent about confirming that their work is unique and doesn't infringe on any existing patents.
 This means hiring a patent attorney to perform an infringement search and confirm that an invention is eligible for a patent.

 If you need more help solving problems with patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.